Non-homogeneous stochastic LQ control with regime switching and random coefficients

-This paper is concerned with mean variance portfolio selection with liability, regime switching and random coefficients.
-To tackle the problem, we first study a general non-homogeneous stochastic linear quadratic (LQ) control problem for which two systems of backward stochastic differential equations (BSDEs) with unbounded coefficients are introduced.
-The existence and uniqueness of the solutions to these two systems of BSDEs are proved by some estimates of BMO martingales and contraction mapping method.
-Then we obtain the optimal state feedback control and optimal value for the stochastic LQ problem explicitly.
-Finally, closed form efficient portfolio and efficient frontier for the original mean variance problem are presented.
+This paper is concerned with a general non-homogeneous stochastic linear quadratic (LQ) control problem with regime switching and random coefficients.
+We obtain the explicit optimal state feedback control and optimal value for this problem in terms of two systems of backward stochastic differential equations (BSDEs): one is the famous stochastic Riccati equation and the other one is a new linear multi-dimensional BSDE with all coefficients being unbounded.
+The existence and uniqueness of the solutions to these two systems of BSDEs are proved by means of BMO martingales and contraction mapping method.
+At last, the theory is applied to study an asset-liability management problem under the mean-variance criteria.